awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-stepscaling.md

 ## Amazon ECS Console Experience<a name="service-auto-scaling-console"></a>

-The Amazon ECS console's service creation and service update workflows support Service Auto Scaling\.
-The Amazon ECS console handles the `ecsAutoscaleRole` and policy creation, provided that the IAM user who is using the console has the permissions described in [Service Auto Scaling Required IAM Permissions](#auto-scaling-IAM), and that they can create IAM roles and attach policies to them\.
+The Amazon ECS console's service creation and service update workflows support step scaling policies\.
+The Amazon ECS console handles the `ecsAutoscaleRole` and policy creation, provided that the IAM user who is using the console has the permissions described in [Service Auto Scaling Required IAM Permissions](service-auto-scaling.md#auto-scaling-IAM), and that they can create IAM roles and attach policies to them\.

 When you configure a service to use Service Auto Scaling in the console, your service is automatically registered as a scalable target with Application Auto Scaling so that you can configure scaling policies that scale your service up and down\.
 You can also create and update the scaling policies and CloudWatch alarms that trigger them in the Amazon ECS console\.